How to apply for a Portugal Visa from India ?

 Where do I apply for a Portugal Visa in India?

-The company VFSGlobal deals with initial applications before passing them to Portuguese embassy officials.
-You can apply online via the VFSGlobal website, and you will need to attend an interview at a VFSGlobal center, which are located in :
+In India, the company VFS Global deals with initial applications — before passing them on to Portuguese embassy officials.
+You can apply online via their website, but you will also need to attend an in-person interview (with aloof the above paperwork) at one of their centers located in :

 - New Delhi,

 How long does the application take to process?

 Applications should take around 15 days to process.
 However,in certain cases — and especially during busy periods — it may take up to between 30 and 60 days.
 So make sure to give yourself plenty of prep time.